 What is Anxiety?

 Generalised anxiety is an anxiety disorder characterised by a vague, consistent feeling of uneasiness and nervousness.
 Everyone experiences being anxious from time to time, it is the body’s normal way of responding to stressful or threatening situations by releasing adrenaline and getting prepared for “fight or flight”.
 At times, however, this anxiety can become overwhelming and debilitating so that, instead of optimising your functioning in a difficult situation, it becomes an obstacle to enjoying life.

-People struggling with generalised anxiety disorder will feel as if they are constantly worrying about, and anxious about, almost everything and they may find it extremely difficult to control this worrying.
+People struggling with a generalised anxiety disorder will feel as if they are constantly worrying about, and anxious about, almost everything and they may find it extremely difficult to control this worrying.
 Those struggling with this condition will find that the worry or the anxiety is not about any one thing specifically.
-In other words, they do not necessarily worry about having a panic attack, or going into public.
-Instead they will experience anxiety and worry about almost everything from social situations, work environments and personal relationships.
-This general sense of anxiousness is most often coupled with common symptoms of anxiety such as irritability, disturbed sleep, feeling tired, feeling restless or on edge most of the time, experiencing problems with concentration or a sense that their mind has gone blank, muscle tension and other physical symptoms such as headaches, dizziness and nausea.
+In other words, they do not necessarily worry about having a panic attack or going into public.
+Instead, they will experience anxiety and worry about almost everything from social situations, work environments and personal relationships.
+This general sense of anxiousness is most often coupled with common symptoms of anxiety such as irritability, disturbed sleep, feeling tired, feeling restless or on edge, most of the time, experiencing problems with concentration or a sense that their mind has gone blank, muscle tension and other physical symptoms such as headaches, dizziness and nausea.

-Most people will say that they have been struggling with anxiety for most of their lives, although the majority of people struggling with generalised anxiety will be diagnosed in their twenties after having been through a range of physicians and specialists seeking treatment for the physical symptoms of the disorder.
+Most people will say that they have been struggling with anxiety for most of their lives, although the majority of people struggling with generalised anxiety will be diagnosed in their twenties after having been through a range of physicians and specialists seeking anxiety treatment in Brisbane for the physical symptoms of the disorder.